Aktivistportalen

 Here you will find points you can use to write an op-ed about consent, and in verktøykassa for groups (Norwegian site), you will find more tips on how to write op-eds and how to get them published in your local newspaper (Norwegian sites).

 Do you want someone to review it?
-Contact your regional leader.
+Contact an employee in your region (contact info further down on this page).

 Movie screening